kiryk/weather-forecast/README.md

 weather [-p PORT-NUMBER]
 ```

-Using the `-p` flag is optional, with the default port numbr being `80`.
+Using the `-p` flag is optional, with the default port number being `80`.

 ## Dependencies
 Besides Go's standard library, the application uses a few external APIs to accomplish some of its tasks: